 If you feel you are experienced enough and choose to prepare your own car, the blue book and the series technical regulations can guide you with do’s and don’ts.
 These will include the addition of laminated windscreens, rollcages, onboard fire extinguisher, racing seat installation and external ignition cut-out.

-The driver will require an MSA approved racing suit, helmet, gloves, boots, socks, underwear and balaclava.
+The driver will require an MSA approved racing suit, helmet, gloves, boots, while socks, underwear and balaclava are recommended.
 It is wise to buy the best you can afford with these items.
 Remember each layer will give you around 5 seconds if the worst happens and there is a fire – a 3 layer nomex FIA suit will give you 15, plus 5 for underwear so don't skimp.
 A baggy suit will insulate you more effectively too.
 Ensure your helmet is of as good a quality as you can afford too – you only have one head after all!

 As a guide, good overalls can be purchased for around £300, and a helmet for £250.
 Ensure they carry the correct labels for MSA approval prior to purchase.